typescene/typescene.github.io/docs/ref/UICell.md

 string | number
 ```
 {:.declarationspec}
-Border radius (in dp or CSS string, defaults to 0).
+Border radius (in dp or CSS string).